yfilali/graphql-pynamodb/README.md

 ## Limitations

 graphene-pynamodb includes a basic implementation of relationships using sets.
- OneToOne and OneToMany relationships are serialized as sets of the ids and unserialized lazyly.
+ OneToOne and OneToMany relationships are serialized as a List of the ids and unserialized lazyly.
 The limit for an item's size in DynamoDB is 400KB (see [http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Limits.html](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Limits.html))
  This means the total "row" size including the serialized relationship needs to fit within 400KB so make sure to use this accordingly.

 In addition, scan operations on DynamoDB are unsorted by design.
 This means that there is no reliable way to get a paginated result (Cursor support) on a root PynamoConnectionField.